valerieniloinsigh31/pp3_my_weigh_or_the_high_weigh/README.md

 -The intended user is the personal trainer who is tracking his/her clients who are all following the 'My Weigh or the High Weigh' weight loss programme.
 -The app enables the user to easily access information and to glean quick insights from the data using the various functions.
 It is an app designed to assist a personal trainer to track their clients.
 -The app will inform the implementation/weekly design of the weight loss programme, alerting the personal trainer to changes that may be necessary and how effective the weight loss programme is for the clients on a weekly and inception-to-date basis.
 The various functions, such as details on weekly weight change and whether a client met their expected weekly weight loss offer immediate feedback to the user.
 This influences the exercise and nutritional adjustments that may need to be made and highlights what clients need to be developed further/focussed on for the upcoming week.
 The programme is a malleable, rolling programme and the expectations are adjusted each week based on the feedback from the app.
 The feedback function also allows the user to access stored client feedback from the week that may explain deviations from weight loss expectation without having to pursue further explanation.
+-Careful consideration was given to the order of the functions and what google sheets tabs needed to be populated in order to fill various rows that the next function relied on.
+Additionally, indentation and nested functions were carefully considered.
 -There is a function that divides clients into those that met their weight loss expectations and those that didn't.
-There two sub groups are printed in two separate lists to offer concise, easily interpreted feedback for the user.
-The user is then given the option to select which clients they would like to see the stored weekly feedback from.
+Two sub groups are printed into two separate lists to offer concise, easily interpreted feedback to the user.
+The user is then given the option to select which clients they would like to see the stored weekly feedback for.
 The idea here is that the user is more inclined to want to see the feedback from those who did not meet expectation.
-The function that follows this allows the user to bring up contact details for various clients where required.
-The idea here is that the user may want to follow up with clients whose feedback did not align with their results.
-The user can then send an email to the client to get direct feedback as to why the setback may have occurred (e.g. social even, injury, diet, didn't meet exercise goals etc.).
+The function that follows this allows the user to bring up contact details for various clients, where required.
+The idea here is that the user may want to follow up with clients whose feedback did not align with their weekly results.
+The user can then contact the client they desire in order to get direct feedback as to why the setback may have occurred (e.g. social event, injury, diet, didn't meet exercise goals etc.).
 The setbacks will be documented accordingly and considered in the weight loss programme going forward.
+The feedback will also inform the user about what to expect from clients going forward and potentially what questions need to be asked in planning for the weeks ahead.
 -The app also offers overall insights into the success of the programme that can inform advertising or assist with advertising for a future intake of clients, for example with the weight loss range function, the user can readily and easily access the range of weight loss (minimum-maximum) from the date of inception of the programme to present and this can be used for advertisement purposes on instagram and facebook etc., in order to promote the program to the next intake of clients.
 -Weekly and overall weight loss is present in kg and must in numerical format and include decimal places.
+Error handling validations and print messages have been included in the code to ensure the user is informed about this.
--A relatively small control group of six men in their thirties with similar sedentary full-time professions, who had small families with moderate exercise levels prior to starting the programme were selected so that they were directly comparable.
+-A relatively small control group of six men in their thirties with similar, sedentary full-time professions and each rearing small families with moderate exercise levels prior to starting the programme were selected so that they were directly comparable.
 -Effectiveness of supplements for weight loss: One distinguishing element between the candidiates was that some wanted to take supplements (whey isolate protein and createin monohydrate) and half of the group did not.
-The clients who used supplements were distinguished with a '*'.
+The clients who used supplements are distinguished with a '*' in the google sheets and the terminal.
 This will enable the user to track whether there was any noticeable trends for the users of supplements versus those who opted not to use them.
-Variations could include increased energy levels, accelarated level of muscle gain or potential a lesser level of weight loss due to water retention initially.
+Variations could include increased energy levels, accelarated level of muscle gain or potentially a lesser level of weight loss due to water retention initially.
 Distinctions between the groups will be noted more in the long-term and may not be evident within the nine week timeframe currently available.
+The user can use this valuable feedback to inform their recommendations on supplements going forward.

 <b>Design Choices:</b>